gabegm/gabriel/content/about.md

 ## Short biography

 I am a data scientist who is extremely passionate about being able to derive insight from data.
-I currently work for a leading sports betting company based in Malta, but curious to all fields where data has a huge impact.
+I currently work for a leading car rental company in the automotive industry based in Munich, but curious to all fields where data has a huge impact.

 I have learnt a lot on my journey thus far, topics which include machine learning, deep learning, recommender systems, parallel computing, and high performance computing.